 And that's all gone away.

-Because, and I know we got the impeachment insanity, and I know that that's all probably going to start next Wednesday and that it's going to be madness, but this is important stuff for the country moving forward because we need a president to be a commander-in-chief.
+Now, here is my point on this, because, and I know we got the impeachment insanity, and I know that that's all probably going to start next Wednesday and that it's going to be madness, but this is important stuff for the country moving forward because we need a president to be a commander-in-chief.

-You can't ask Nancy Pelosi, and even some of the Democrats recognize that as well in all of this.
+And even some of the Democrats recognize that as well in all of this.

 And I just think if you look at it objectively and you understand the history of this, the president especially doesn't want anything to do with this.

-Now, even the New York Times points out some of this information because it was pretty disgraceful to watch the media mob going after Pompeo like he's a war criminal when he took out a guy that has killed hundreds of Americans and been the leader of state-sponsored terror around the world.
+Now, even the New York Times points out some of this information, because it was pretty disgraceful to watch the media mob going after Pompeo like he's a war criminal when he took out a guy that has killed hundreds of Americans and been the leader of state-sponsored terror around the world.

 That was a good thing for the world.